tomkyle/csv2meta-cli/README.md

 | **description** | Description                | `mwg:Description` |
 | **keywords**    | Keywords/tags              | `mwg:Keywords`    |

-## The CSV file
+## Meta tags CSV file

-**The CSV file must be tab-delimited; strings must not be quoted, hence no linebreaks in strings!** Sorry – I do not know how to handle delimiters dynamically or deal with quoted strings in bash.
+**The CSV file must be tab-delimited; strings must not be quoted, hence no linebreaks in strings!** Sorry – I do not know how to handle delimiters dynamically with bash or deal with quoted strings in bash.
 If someone has a proper idea, please let me know :-)

 **[Example file](./examples/example.csv)**

 | inputFile    | id             | title                 | description                                    | keywords |
 | ------------ | -------------- | --------------------- | ---------------------------------------------- | -------- |
 | _DSC5186.NEF | artno_00981223 | Item Title for 981223 | This is an article description for item 981223 | foo,bar  |

----

 ## Interesting reads